OpenSource-Communities/intro/docs/becoming-a-maintainer/README.md

 ### [How to Communicate and Collaborate Effectively](communication-and-collaboration.md)

-This chapter will discuss onboarding new contributors, utilizing different communication channels for your open source project's community, and maintaining healthy communication.
+This chapter discusses onboarding new contributors, utilizing different communication channels for your open source project's community, and maintaining healthy communication.

 ### [How to Maintain Code Quality and Documentation](maintaining-code-quality.md)

-This chapter covers ways of maintaining code quality and documentation in your open source project.
+This chapter covers ways to maintain code quality and documentation in your open source project.

 ### [Building and Nurturing a Welcoming and Supportive Community](building-community.md)